-- 182.2 Weighing IN- Provincial Championships will have a weigh-in on the day before the competition usually between 4 8 pm.
+- 1172.2 WEIGHING IN - Provincial Championships will have a weigh-in on the day before the competition usually between 4 8 pm.
 The duration of the weigh- in period is two hours (e.g. 4 6 pm) integrated with the medical control.
 Each wrestler is allowed ONE hour to weigh- in, which starts after their first official weigh in.
 If a wrestler does not make weight on the first attempt, the referee will record the time of day on the weigh in sheet.
-A wrestler not making weight on the first try is given 1 hour or till the end of the scheduled weigh in period whichever expires first. - 1182.3 The Mat - Certain high school leagues allow a 6 meter to 8 meter central wrestling area for their competitions.
-This size of mat is not used for BCSS Provincial Championships (8 Meters Minimum). - 1182.4 Doping Doping Control, with sampling both at competitions and during training periods, may be conducted on all participants in BCSS/BCWA sanctioned events or programs.
-Failure to provide a sample when requested to do so, constitutes a positive doping infractions. - 1182.5 Call for Competitors All competitors are required to arrive at the edge of the mat immediately upon being called; - Competitors will be allowed 3 minutes after being called to arrive at the mat and identify themselves to the officiating team.
-Three calls shall be given at 1 minute intervals during this time. - If after the expiration of the above time period the athlete has not reported to the officiating team, then the athlete will lose the match by disqualification, but is allowed to continue in the competition. - When wrestlers do not appear to the mat, the Mat Officiating Team needs to attempt to locate the TEAM COACH & BCSS Tournament Host Committee Chairperson in addition to Article 13; Call of the Competitors - 1182.6 Interruption Due to Injury or Blood - The entire suspension may be accorded at one time or accumulated at various times throughout the bout.
+A wrestler not making weight on the first try is given 1 hour or till the end of the scheduled weigh in period whichever expires first. - 1172.3 THE MAT - Certain high school leagues allow a 6 meter to 8 meter central wrestling area for their competitions.
+This size of mat is not used for BCSS Provincial Championships (8 Meters Minimum). - 1172.4 DOPING Doping Control, with sampling both at competitions and during training periods, may be conducted on all participants in BCSS sanctioned events or programs.
+Failure to provide a sample when requested to do so, constitutes a positive doping infractions. - 1172.5 CALL FOR COMPETITORS - All competitors are required to arrive at the edge of the mat immediately upon being called; - o Competitors will be allowed 3 minutes after being called to arrive at the mat and identify themselves to the officiating team.
+Three calls shall be given at 1 minute intervals during this time. - If after the expiration of the above time period the athlete has not reported to the officiating team, then the athlete will lose the match by disqualification, but is allowed to continue in the competition. - When wrestlers do not appear to the mat, the Mat Officiating Team needs to attempt to locate the TEAM COACH & BCSS Tournament Host Committee Chairperson in addition to Article 13; Call of the Competitors - 1172.6 INTERRUPTION DUE TO INJURY OR BLOOD - The entire suspension may be accorded at one time or accumulated at various times throughout the bout.
 In matches when a wrestler is injured/bleeding and requires attention from the First Aid Attendant, the injury time will not start until available medical attendant arrives at the mat.